 These display straps were made for two sisters who divided their father's bells between them.
-Their dad created the asymmetric arrangement of the bells with two smaller bells at the top, and I was asked to duplicate this pattern on each of their straps.
-I was a little dubious at first about this idea, but I changed my mind as I constructed the straps.
-I now like how the pieces turned out.
+Their dad created the asymmetric arrangement of the bells with two smaller bells at the top.
+I was asked to duplicate this pattern on each of their straps.
+I was a little dubious at first about the idea, but I changed my mind as I constructed the straps -- I now like how the pieces turned out.

 One of the straps is made from dark brown leather, 41" long overall, with 15 "petal" bells.
 The other is 40" long, made with medium brown leather, and has 14 bells.
 Since most of the bells are larger, I made the straps a generous 2" wide.
 I added an optional bottom ring to each strap at the sisters' request.

 This particular item is a custom, one-of-a-kind project made for a past client.
 Items in this Custom Projects section are for information only; they are not available for regular sale.